 African leaders join together for the International Symposium on Strengthening Surgical, Obstetric, and Anesthetic Care

-For three days in early May, the bright, airy conference room of King Fahd hotel in Dakar, Senegal, filled with Ministers of Health, country delegates, health experts, policymakers, and stakeholders from 29 African nations.
+For three days in early May, the bright, airy conference room of King Fahd hotel in Dakar, Senegal, was filled with Ministers of Health, country delegates, health experts, policymakers, and stakeholders from 29 African nations.
 Over 120 participants were there to join the “International Symposium on Strengthening Surgical, Obstetric, and Anesthetic Care in Africa by 2030”.

 Approximately 93% of the African population lacks access to safe, affordable, and timely surgical care.
-Each year, as many as 40 million unmet surgical needs in Africa, and vulnerable communities withstand the worst of this inadequate access.
+Each year, as many as 40 million unmet surgical needs in Africa and vulnerable communities withstand the worst of this inadequate access.
 As the leaders and experts settled into the room, optimism abounded.
 The discussions that took place during the Symposium will play a significant role in transforming access to Surgical, Obstetric, and Anesthetic (SOA) care and in saving lives across the African continent.